SplashCodeDex/AutoGitGrow/README.md

 - **Utilities & Workflows**
   - A suite of Python scripts for list cleaning, integrity checks, and more.
   - Pre-built GitHub Actions workflows for scheduled and manual runs (`run_follow.yml`, `run_unfollow.yml`, `autostar.yml`).
-  - All state and logs are persisted to a dedicated `tracker-data` branch to keep your main codebase clean.

 ## Getting started